floydhub/floyd-docs/docs/guides/serving.md

 ### What is the maximum uptime for serving?

-In preview mode the API has a maximum uptime of 7 days.
-The 7 day timeout is common across all jobs you run on FloydHub, whether it be Jupyter notebooks, command jobs or serve jobs.
+Any serving jobs has a maximum uptime of 7 days.
+The 7 day timeout is common across all jobs you run on FloydHub, whether it be Jupyter notebooks, command jobs, or serve jobs.

 ### Is there any API rate limit?